Jennifer Wilber is an author and freelance writer from Ohio. She holds a B.A. in creative writing and English.

 How Does the Movie K-Pax Represent the Transcendentalism Movement?

-It may be strange to think of a modern science fiction film as having anything to do with an early 20th century philosophical movement, but there are many ideas presented in the movie K-Pax that mirror the transcendentalist world view.
-In the movie K-Pax, Kevin Spacey’s character, Prot, is a great example of the transcendentalist philosophy.
+It may be strange to think of a modern science fiction film as having anything to do with an early 20th century philosophical movement, but there are many ideas presented in the movie K-Pax that mirror the transcendentalist worldview.
+In K-Pax, Kevin Spacey’s character, Prot, is a great example of transcendentalist philosophy.
 There are many examples from the movie to support this claim.
 Several things Prot says to Mark throughout the movie definitely make Prot seem like he holds transcendentalist beliefs.